Nutrients for growing cannabis plants in soil

 Nutrients for the stretch phase at the beginning of the flowering period

 Using growth nutrients during the vegetative period and bloom nutrients for the flowering stage seems logical, but nutrient management can be a bit tricky during the first 2 weeks of flowering, a period known as "the stretch".
-At this point, the plants' nitrogen requirements are at their peak, so it?s important to continue using growth nutrients for approximately 10 to 15 days after switching the photoperiod to 12/12.
+At this point, the plants' nitrogen requirements are at their peak, so it's important to continue using growth nutrients for approximately 10 to 15 days after switching the photoperiod to 12/12.
 A common technique is to use both growth and bloom nutrients at the same time (each at half dose) until the end of the stretch period.

 If you start using bloom nutrients from the change to 12/12, your plants will quickly use up their nitrogen reserves, which will lead to a yellowing of the leaves in the lower part of the plants.
-Once the plants are in full bloom it?s very difficult to correct this nitrogen deficiency, which can lead to lower yields.
+Once the plants are in full bloom it's very difficult to correct this nitrogen deficiency, which can lead to lower yields.

 However, it is possible to use products from different ranges, but it is necessary to know the exact composition of each product, to avoid any risk of duplicating the nutrients or potential incompatibilities between them.
 In case of doubt concerning the association of different products in our catalogue, don?t hesitate to check it with us.

-The main difference in use between the organic nutrients (bio) and the mineral nutrients (chemicals), is that the organic nutrients firstly need to be decomposed by the microbial life in the soil, transforming them into minerals that the plant can uptake, while the mineral nutrients are salt compounds that can be directly absorbed by the plant, without passing through the microbial process.
+The main difference in use between the organic nutrients (bio) and the mineral nutrients (chemicals), is that the organic nutrients first need to be decomposed by the microbial life in the soil, transforming them into minerals that the plant can uptake, while the mineral nutrients are salt compounds that can be directly absorbed by the plant, without passing through the microbial process.

 There are also ranges of bio-mineral nutrients, which are composed of both organic and mineral nutrient ingredients.
 This is more due to business reasons than any real innovation.

-To get the maximum efficiency from fertilisers, organic nutrients can be accompanied by the addition of beneficial microbial life.
+To get the maximum efficiency from fertilizers, organic nutrients can be accompanied by the addition of beneficial microbial life.
 This will significantly increase the nutrient assimilation of the roots, protecting them against attacks by pathogenic bacteria and fungi.

-How to keep and store fertilisers?
+How to keep and store fertilizers?

 Organic products, once opened, should be kept preferably in the fridge, so that they can be preserved for a few months without spoiling.
 When organic nutrients are added to the irrigation water, the resulting nutrient solution should be used immediately given that, once mixed, the product will not remain in good condition for very long.